necst/ddroute/paper_results/README.md

 ## Scripts

-This folder contains the python scripts used to generate the results in the *results* folder, and the circuits in the *circuits* folder.
+This folder contains the python scripts used to generate the results in the *results* folder, and the circuits based on Qiskit's circuit library used for the scalability test.

 ## Topologies